dyfet/libcpr/README.md

 building system applications written in pure C.

 Libcpr requires CMake and any modern C compiler to build it.
-Some C applications may require the C11 threads library and so cannot be built on Windows systems.
-Otherwise it should build and work with GCC (9 or later), with Clang (14? or later), and perhaps even with MSVC.
+Some C applications may require the C11 threads library.
+I have a partial wrapper for MingW32 pthread support.
+It should build and work with GCC (9 or later), with Clang (14? or later), and perhaps even with MSVC.
 Besides GNU/Linux and BSD systems, libcpr is portable to and can support the MingW platform target as installed by Debian when selecting posix runtime, and this offers thread